 - Are you surprised by any of the differences between gasoline and ethanol? - Which differences are going to be of most concern to emergency responders? - Mixed blends of fuel present interesting situations for emergency responders.
 Water is a readily available firefighting agent, and we have discussed how the fuel mixtures react with water.
 What other hazards are associated with ethanol and ethanol blends, and what can be done to minimize these hazards? - Answers: Flammability, respiratory, and contact hazards.
 Also the issue of conductivity which demands that grounding and bonding be part of the tactical plan for transfers.
-The proper use of protective equipment such as eye protection, selfcontained breathing apparatus (SCBA), flame resistant clothing, and appropriate gloves.
+The proper use of protective equipment such as eye protection, self-contained breathing apparatus (SCBA), flame resistant clothing, and appropriate gloves.

-To summarize, we learned that ethanol is a polar solvent that is miscible with water and is flammable.
-When water becomes a factor in an ethanol-blended fuel incident, phase separation will most likely occur.
-The ethanol will be the last fuel to burn and it may burn with little or no visible smoke or flame production.
+Ethanol is a polar solvent that is miscible with water and is flammable.
+Knowing ethanol will be the last fuel to burn and that it may burn with little visible smoke or flame is important in determining an approach to take in dealing with ethanol-involved incidents.
+The most effective route for keeping an ethanol fire under control is the use alcohol resistant foam, more commonly known as AR-AFFF.
+Because the AR foam is universally suitable for use on both ethanol and non-ethanol blended fires, the best practice is for emergency responders to keep an AR foam readily available for these incidents.
+(Source: EERC, 2007)

-When dealing with ethanol-involved incidents, it is important to consider strategies and tactics that will maximize protection to emergency responders and the affected community and stabilize the incident efficiently and effectively, while also being mindful of environmental issues.

-If offensive foam operations are being considered, then the most effective resource for keeping an ethanol or ethanol-blended fuel fire under control is the use of alcohol-resistant (AR) foam, more commonly known as AR-AFFF.

-Because the AR foam is universally suitable for use on both ethanol-blended and straight hydrocarbon fires, the best practice is for emergency responders to keep an appropriate amount of AR-AFFF foam concentrate readily available for these incidents.